tao-pr/git-regional-languages/README.md

 # Git Regional Languages

+> Have you ever wonder how the geospatial distribution of the programming languages would look like?
+I do so I made this.

+---

+## Synopsis

 More famous languages may be written everywhere in the world, yet the languages with lesser users may probably tend to be epidemic or popular